-Evolution is still continuing among humans today, but it's slow -- and getting slower as people have children later and later.
-Genetic change is not a primary or even noticeable component of the major developments we see happening in our world.
+Evolution is still continuing among humans today, but it's slow.
+Genetic change is not a primary driver of the major developments we see happening in our world.
 Much more powerful are technology and culture.
 Scientific ideas, art, music, literature, social norms, and other memes are mostly not tools that help some people survive better than others; rather, they're approximately spandrels from the standpoint of human evolution (with some exceptions, like the stances various religions take against birth control).
 On the other hand, there is a Darwinian process going on among the memes themselves in competing for human attention.
 Rather than humans adapting themselves to their environment, the memes are adapting themselves to human brains.
 The memetic fitness landscape includes humans' aesthetic tastes, hedonic rewards, desires for accurate beliefs, and other psychological traits.

 We might think of present times as an "age of spandrels" in the sense that most of what's going on is a byproduct of bequeathed human tendencies playing themselves out.
 More than at most times in life's history, the future trajectory of Earth seems to depend on random quirks of how people feel and act rather than purely being a convergent outcome of selection pressure (unless we're talking about selection pressure among the memes).
 Robin Hanson uses the phrase "dream time" to describe this era in which human impulses can be so non-optimized by evolution and yet have such a significant impact on the future.
 It remains to be seen whether Darwinism returns (Bostrom 2004), as we hit resource limits, or whether intelligent design of the future under a central organization allows for perpetuation of the quirks that current humans express.
 If Hanson's Malthusian scenario is right, I think our humane values of concern for the welfare of the powerless will likely fade away -- being an anomaly within vast stretches of egoism that existed before and will exist after the reign of higher vertebrate animals.

 Implications for suffering